valvers/valvers.website.src/docs/open-software/arduino/esp32-mqtt-tutorial.md

 #### Create IAM Access Key

+!!! tip
->**NOTE**: You can skip this section if you've already got an AWS Access Key and the AWS CLI tools.
+    You can skip this section if you've already got an AWS Access Key and the AWS CLI tools.

 We need to create an Access Key which will allow an IAM user to perform programatic tasks on our AWS account.
 If you're still using the root account credentials to do things - STOP!
 Change to make yourself an IAM administrator